 Once we have a live order, we need to fulfill it, which is mostly the job of our WMS (warehouse management software, in conjunction with our warehouse associates on the floor.
-We use the DCCS by) This is software which tracks the bar codes on all products and collateral items in Capacity’s warehouse.
+We use the DCCS by Foxfire WMS Software.)
+This is software that tracks the bar codes on all products and collateral items in Capacity’s warehouse.

 When we receive goods from our clients’ manufacturers, we place a license plate number (LPN) on each case or pallet containing one unique product (a SKU, or stock keeping unit).
 This then follows that product throughout its life in the warehouse.
 It is scanned by handheld radio frequency ‘guns’ or PDAs when the product is moved into reserve locations, picked, or handled in any way.
 It’s the only way we stay sane and provide cutting-edge service, working with millions of different items for over a hundred different clients in multiple warehouses on both coasts.

 Finding the Right Order Fulfillment Technology

 The tech we employ allows us to offer extremely high inventory accuracy, with 99% to 99.9% or even better levels of accuracy, depending on the product type.
 Steven Hawking may be worried about machine intelligence leaving us in the dust, but in supply chain that ship has sailed.

 After the items are picked and packed via the WMS, there is the last mile – you need to get it into the shipping part of the supply chain to get it over the goal line.